How to recover your login with 2FA backup codes

 The Allow Backup Code feature: How to recover your login with 2FA backup codes

 The first step to do is to go to the Login Guard module and enable any (or all) of the 2FA types.
-Then, simply select the Multi-Factor Authentication tab and enable Allow Backup Code feature:
+Then, enable Allow Backup Codes option:

 Once you've done this, your site users can use a backup code for their login.